 ResNet Service Management

 To provide a fair equitable Residence network access for all students, a management system is implemented on the ResNet wireless and cabled networks.
-It is important to understand that the ResNet network should be used for legitimate purposes, and thus traffic shaping is in place to ensure no abuse of this service.
 If misuse of the service takes place, your device will be placed on a remediation network.
-While on the remediation network, users will only have access to University of Toronto's academic resources until they visit the Student HelpDesk.
+While on the remediation network, users will have limited network access and should schedule a visit with Student HelpDesk.

 Residence Network Connectivity